elizabeth-jane/bot2/README.md

 - Sends periodic WhatsApp messages
 - Retrieves dad jokes from an external API
-- Logs message sending status and the quote sent
+- Logs message sending status and the joke sent
 - Configuration for sensitive data through a separate config file

 ## Setup